Public school teachers are unhappy.

 Room for improvement

 K12 Insight’s 2019 State of K-12 Customer Experience Report is the first-ever national study to examine the impact of quality community engagement and the customer experience on K-12 education.
-A recent preview of the results (the full report comes out in September) reveals the top priorities of K-12 leaders when it comes to meeting the needs of their communities.
+The report reveals the top priorities of K-12 leaders when it comes to meeting the needs of their communities.

 When asked to rank how important communication with internal stakeholders (i.e. staff) is to their district, 80 percent of school leaders responded “very important.”
 Note that this is lower than the 90 percent of school leaders who ranked building community trust as very important or the 81 percent who said engaging external stakeholders was very important.